Mar 23, 2020

 What are the stages of sleep?

-Throughout the night, we experience different stages of sleep that effect our brain and body in different ways.
+Throughout the night, we experience different stages of sleep that affect our brain and body in different ways.
 For the most part, these can be described in two significant stages:

 REM Sleep